oasci/metalflare/study/dissemination/reports/sims/README.md

     ![](../../../figures/c-ser205/c001-ser205-backbone/c001-pes-cu.png){ width=700 }
     </figure>

+### Summary

+Distinct structural changes in the protein backbone are observed upon oxidation or Cu(I) binding to [Cys147](#cys147) and [Cys204](#cys204) of roGFP2.
+Besides clear differences in cysteine sensor dynamics, there is clear evidence of structural changes in nearby residues also relevant for chromophore florescence.

+-   Reduced and oxidized simulations have similar [Asn146](#asn146) backbone dynamics&mdash;whereas Cu(I) binding exhibits substantial deviations.
+-   [Thr203](#thr203) also has large changes in Cu(I), but not in oxidized, simulations.

+Other residues do have subtle differences between the reduced, oxidized, and Cu(I) simulations.

 ## Beta sheets

+In this section, we further analyze potential changes in roGFP2's secondary structure.
 Most of these aforementioned residues are either in, or near, antiparallel beta sheet.
 Changes in these backbones could therefore stabilize or destabilize the hydrogen-bonding network.
 Below, we show two relevant -NH to O= hydrogen bonding near the cysteine sensor residues.